omni/tokenbridge-contracts/deploy/README.md

 2. create `.env` file
 `cp .env.example .env`

-3. If it is necessary, deploy and configure a multi-sig wallet contract which will be used to manage the bridge contracts after deployment.
+3. if it is necessary, deploy and configure a multi-sig wallet contract which will be used to manage the bridge contracts after deployment.

-4. adjust parameters in `.env` file as per recommendation below depending on the desired bridge mode
+4. adjust parameters in the `.env` file depending on the desired bridge mode

-5. Fill balance of the deployment account in Home and Foreign networks
+5. fill the balance of the deployment account in Home and Foreign networks

-6. Run `node deploy.js`
+6. run `node deploy.js`

 ## Configuration for `NATIVE-TO-ERC` Bridge mode

-Here is an example of `.env` file for `native-to-erc` bridge mode.
+Here is an example of an `.env` file for `native-to-erc` bridge mode.

 ```bash
 # The type of bridge.
 Defines set of contracts to be deployed.